german92/iExperience.github.io/notes_for_future.md

 In the API exercise and in 4A/4B project, the concept of double access like `response['data']['title']` or `items["milk"][:quantity]` doesn't seem to be clear—people don't have a mental model of what the bigger hash (`response` or `items`) is and what those square brackets are doing.
 Explaining that the `[]` is like a "look inside" operator (look inside Array, or Hash) helped a bit.

-#### Day 4 Project

-Wayyy to complicated—the people I spoke to hard a hard time getting their heads around what `cart.items` looks like.
-Simplification is necessary—done.

 #### Day 4 Modulify Exercise

 Make it more practical—not `Array.piglatinify`